ocaml/dune/doc/project-layout-specification.rst

 ===============

 All configuration files read by Dune are using a syntax similar to the one of S-expressions, which is very simple.
-The Dune langauge can represent three kinds of values: atoms, strings and lists.
+The Dune language can represent three kinds of values: atoms, strings and lists.
 By combining these, it is possible to construct arbitrarily complex project descriptions.